keithkattt/Landing_Page/README.md

 # Landing_Page

-Project: Landing Page by Odin Project
+Landing Page of the Japan Travel Bucket List that I would want to go in the future